aiven/aiven-docs/docs/products/clickhouse/howto/clickhouse-query-cache.md

 ## Limitation

+- Cached results are not invalidated or discarded when the underlying data (the result of a SELECT query) changes, which might cause returning stale results.
 - Maximum query cache size: 64 MiB for each GiB of RAM (for example, 256 MiB for a 4-GiB service or 1 GiB for a 16-GiB service)
 - Maximum number of query cache entries: 64 entries for each GiB of RAM (for example,